JPedroSilveira/twitter-analytics-v2/README.md

 Twitter Analytics 2
-Project to apply file manipulation techniques.
+Project to apply file manipulation techniques and data indexing.

 This project use pipenv to simplify the management of dependencies.
  - pipenv shell